-- A Air Carrier Access Act (ACAA) protects Americans with disabilities from discrimination.
-Disabled passengers have the right to have access to their service dog receives extensive certified training to help an individual with tasks or activities that their disability limits or prevents them from doing.
+- A service dog receives extensive certified training to help an individual with tasks or activities that their disability limits or prevents them from doing.
 Some of the most common types of service dogs are seeing-eye-dogs, autism service dogs, and mobility service dogs.
 These dogs help their owners safely navigate the world, thus they are allowed in public spaces under the Americans with Disabilities Act (ADA).
 There are also other types of service dogs that receive training for non-disability related issues as well, such as special task forces, such as search and rescue dogs, police dogs, bomb sniffing dogs, and more.

 - A psychiatric service dog also receives specialized task training and is a recognized service dog, but they help with an unseen disability, such as anxiety, post traumatic stress disorder, bipolar disorder, depression, etc. These service animals are trained to sense anxiety attacks, depressive episodes, self harming behavior or PTSD episodes and help support their owner through them.
 Just like other service dogs, psychiatric service dogs have public access rights and certain travel and housing privileges.
 For example, they are allowed on planes, in non-pet friendly housing, in public spaces, etc. They go anywhere their owner goes and are a legitimate service dog for people with a disability.